gaurangg123/Electric-Bill-Calculator/README.md

 # Electric-Bill-Calculator
-Electric Bill Calculator, A Mini C project developed by Gaurang and Amogh.
+Electric Bill Calculator, A Mini C project.

 A basic C Mini Project in which we are able to monitor and calculate the electricity bill.